30 Secret Wonders to Discover in Regional Australia

 Go on a sea-fari in Clairview, Qld

-10/32A bubblegum-blue sea, coconut trees and mud crabs for the taking...
+9/31A bubblegum-blue sea, coconut trees and mud crabs for the taking...
 Clairview is the town that time forgot, offering the best of Queensland’s tropics without the crowds – plus, there are dugongs.
-Stay at BarraCrab Caravan Park and the family gets free kayak hire – perfect for heading out on a DIY sea-cow safari.
+Stay at BarraCrab Caravan Park and make the best of its position just south of a dugong sanctuary and keep your eyes peeled for these hulking “sea cows”.

 Distil your own gin at Port Arthur, Tas